shuklaritvik06/PicSpotlight/README.md

-# chat-app-native
+# insta-app-native

-This is a chat application made using React Native and Firebase
+This is a insta application made using React Native and Firebase